-GREAT SAINT JAMES PROJECT – NEW
+GREAT SAINT JAMES STREET PROJECT – UPDATE

 The build will be fully accessible on the main floor and include smart technology, office space for referral agencies, a multi-purpose common room and outdoor patio.

 Affordability will be determined by the type of government financing which can be accessed but no unit shall be more than 90% of average market rent as determined by the Canada Mortgage and Housing Corporation’s annual report of Average Rental Market Rents for the City of Belleville.
 All-Together will work to a goal of 80% of average market rent and work with Hastings County to secure rent subsidies for its tenants experiencing deep poverty.

 All-Together is currently the lead agency for the Quinte Community and Housing First Partnership, a collaborative approach between support agencies and a private rental market landlord/developer to implement a supportive housing model.

 All-Together will initially be a 50% owner of the new build at Great Saint James along with Springale Development Inc and its owner/president Phil Spry, who has built a solid reputation for quality workmanship and a shared vision of safe, accessible, supportive and affordable housing for some of our most vulnerable citizens.

 Tom’s Place is a transitional supportive housing project for senior men who are homeless or at risk of homelessness.
 It was funded by the federal government’s Homelessness Partnering Strategy as a result of a successful application by All-Together.
 It opened in July 2010 and comprises a main kitchen, living room, four upstairs bedrooms and a studio-type unit for use by our Facility Tenant, who is responsible for reporting maintenance and repairs issues to All-Together as well as acting as a good-will neighborhood ambassador for the agency.